Cabana2301/dygma-defy-layers/README.md

 - Generic shortcuts like Cut, Copy, Paste, Undo are nice to have on the navigation layer, each with a single keypress.
 - A useful quality of life layer would be one where different types of brackets are easily accessible ()[]{}<>
 - A basic and useful macro is to type `->` with a single key press.
+- Keys that behave in a different way, depending on how long you press them is asking for trouble.

 ## See my layouts as JSON files in this repo